Skip to main content

 Money management

-Many parents give their teen a credit card for emergencies or help them apply for one to take to college.
+Many parents give their teens a credit card for emergencies or help them apply for one to take to college.
 Make sure your teen understands an emergency isn’t buying the lacrosse team pizza.
-Teach teens to check credit card statements each month, pay the total off in its entirety and to pay the bill on time.
+Teach teens to check credit card statements each month, pay the total off in its entirety, and to pay the bill on time.
 Teens should understand paying the minimum on credit cards and late fees costs more money in the long run while damaging credit rating.
-To avoid a disaster, teens should have one credit card.
+To avoid disasters, teens should have only one credit card.

 If you take the time to show your teen how to manage his or her money, you’ll avoid needing to make emergency deposits to their Venmo.
 You also don’t want to see your teen rack up huge amounts on their credit card on top of those loan payments they’re going to have after graduation.